jbcoe/value_types/DRAFT.md

     constructs an object of type `polymorphic` that owns the owned object of other, making `other` valueless; or, owns an object of the same type constructed from the owned object of `other` considering that owned object as an rvalue.
-Otherwise if `alloc != other.alloc`, constructs an object of type `polymorphic`, considering that owned object as an rvalue, using the allocator `alloc`.
+Otherwise, if `alloc != other.alloc`, constructs an object of type `polymorphic`, considering that owned object as an rvalue, using the allocator `alloc`.